4 Pillars of a Cyber Resilient Program

-All of this inspection allows teams to react quickly when under attack.
+All this inspection allows teams to react quickly when an attack occurs.

 When a bad actor successfully breaches your organization and starts exploiting your vulnerabilities, how do you manage through it?

 The withstand pillar is all about limiting the impact of an attack.
 This requires action not just from cyber operations but also IT and business leaders.
-While cyber operations performs incident response, IT and the business need to reroute systems and users, and do everything they can to maintain successful business operations.
+While cyber operations perform incident response, IT and the business need to reroute systems and users and do everything they can to maintain successful business operations.

 For all this to work, a set course of actions (COAs) must be created based on the anticipate pillar.
 For example, cyber operations should be operating from a playbook of the most likely attacks on their organization.
 Traditional security tactics like an incident management plan is part of this, but it also includes tactics like cyber deception.
 For example, you might set a honeypot to draw attackers away from assets that are truly critical.

-The same playbooks should specify what actions IT should take to reroute traffic and what changes business leaders need to make ensure the business can continue to operate.
+The same playbooks should specify what actions IT should take to reroute traffic and what changes business leaders need to make sure the business can continue to operate.

-Hopefully, sound COAs, playbooks and streamlined cyber operations is enough to manage through an attack.
-But cyber resilience is about assuming the worst.
-There's nothing wrong with actions in the withstand pillar failing under attack, if you have a plan to recover.
+Hopefully, sound COAs, playbooks and streamlined cyber operations are enough to manage through an attack.
+But a cyber-resilient program should assume the worst.
+There's nothing wrong with actions in the withstand pillar failing under attack as long as you have a plan to recover.